-Hardy herbaceous perennials that supply strong vertical accents in the garden.
-Common names include culver’s root, Bowman’s toot, black root and whorlywort.
-They have their origins in Eastern North America, East Asia, Japan, Korea, China, Siberia and Sakhalin Island and their flowering season is from June to September with structural interest through autumn and winter.
+Veronicastrums are hardy herbaceous perennials that supply strong vertical accents in the garden.
+Their common names include culver’s root, Bowman’s toot, black root and whorlywort.
+They have their origins in Eastern North America, East Asia, Japan, Korea, China, Siberia and Sakhalin Island.
+Their flowering season is from June to September, with structural interest through autumn and winter.
 Veronicastrums can grow to 1-1.8m and will tolerate most soils and a wide range of pH in sun or partial shade but not too dry.
 Most have a RHS hardiness rating of H7 (hardy to temperatures of -20C) and are suitable for gardens in USDA 3a-8b.

 Veronicastrum virginicum ‘Fascination’

 A tall cultivar from the gardens of Dutch artist Ton ter Linden with multitudes of lilac-rose flowers.
 It usually exhibits some fasciated flower spikes and may require staking.
 1.8m.
 RHS H7, USDA 3a- 8b.

 An early flowering cultivar that has some of the largest blue flowers.
 These substantial and highly attractive, pale-blue candles appear in early June from bright-green buds.
 1.4m.

 Produces a profusion of pale-lavender flowers in July with secondary and tertiary spikelets flowering over a long season.
 Makes substantial clumps with good autumn structure.
 1.8m.
 AGM.
 RHS H7, USDA 3a-8b.

 Veronicastrum virginicum ‘Album’

 One of the latest veronicastrums to flower in July and August with robust upright stems and compact prolific flower spikes.
 Despite its name, the flowers on the slender spires are not pure white, but a very pale-pinkish white.
 1.7m.
 AGM.